sindhujasankararaman/Repeat-Customer-Rate-Analysis-using-Power-BI/README.md

 - Business Questions
 - Insights
 - Recommendations
----

 # Executive Summary:

-Between 2020 and 2023, the customer base contracted from 1,322 to 1,218, while the repeat customer rate (RCR) declined slightly from 29.5% to 28.85%.
-This signals challenges in both acquisition and retention.
+Between 2020 and 2023, the customer base contracted from 1,322 to 1,218, while the **repeat customer rate (RCR) declined slightly from 29.5% to 28.85%.** This signals challenges in both acquisition and retention.
 Importantly, the analysis shows that RCR is directly proportional to marketing spend — as investment in campaigns decreased, repeat customer rates also declined.

 Despite the overall drop, referral-based marketing campaigns consistently proved to be the most effective driver of repeat purchases, underscoring the power of peer influence in fostering customer loyalty.
 Sales performance across regions revealed notable shifts in market dynamics: